joshpurvis/terraform-openvpn/README.md

 terraform apply
 ```

-After which a file called `terraform-openvpn-client.ovpn` will be copied beside `main.tf`.
+Once finished, a file called `terraform-openvpn-client.ovpn` will be copied beside `main.tf`.

 ## Configure your local client using Network Manager